 Once you have your volunteer network in place, you should proceed to get in touch with the local law enforcement agency.
 You should ask them to extend their co-operation and guide you through any emergency situation that your team members might have to face.

 Set up an Area Community Notification System

-The key to all successful neighborhood anti-crime programs lies in fostering excellent communication among the respective members.
+The key to all successful neighbourhood anti-crime programs lies in fostering excellent communication among the respective members.
 They should always be updated regarding patrol rosters, meeting times and places as well as who to contact in case of an emergency.

-While it is better to be armed with a smartphone and a whistle, in case it’s a particularly dangerous neighborhood, the local crime watch members should be allowed to carry their legal weapons as long as they know how to use them, and they practice diligently at the local shooting range.
+While it is better to be armed with a smartphone and a whistle, in case it’s a particularly dangerous neighbourhood, the local crime watch members should be allowed to carry their legal weapons as long as they know how to use them, and they practice diligently at the local shooting range.